Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Proof of Proposition

 \section{Proof of Proposition~\ref{prop:feasibility}}

-In general, we could construct a feasible solution to Equation~\ref{eq:obj_con} using the following three steps:
+In general, we could construct a feasible solution to Equation~\ref{eq:obj_dis} using the following three steps:

-\begin{itemize} \item Let all the demand of each O-D pair arrive at the downstream queue in the origin connectors while not releasing them.
-We define the time period for such a process as $\textit{T}_\textit{1}$.
-We don't consider the capacity of number of AVs waiting at origins here.
+\begin{itemize} \item Let all the demands of each O-D pair arrive at the downstream queue in the origin connectors while not releasing them.
+We define the time period for such a process as $\textit{N}_\textit{1}$.
+We don't consider the capacity of the number of AVs waiting at origins here.

 \item For each O-D pair $(r^{\prime},s^{\prime})$, we divide the total demand $D^{r^{\prime},s^{\prime}}$ into many equal batches $B^{r^{\prime},s^{\prime}}$, and $D^{r^{\prime},s^{\prime}}=n^{r^{\prime},s^{\prime}} B^{r^{\prime},s^{\prime}}$.
 We only use one path of each O-D pair $(r^{\prime},s^{\prime})$, which is denoted as $P^{r^{\prime},s^{\prime}}$.
 We only release one batch of an O-D pair only once.
 After all the AVs in this batch arrive at the destination, we will release another batch of this O-D pair.
 Repeat this process until finishing all batches of an O-D pair and continue another O-D pair.